Facts about Roger Federer

 Roger Federer Biography

-Roger Federer is the Swiss tennis player whose record 19 Grand Slam singles titles have made him the dominant men’s player of his time and one of the greatest of all time.
+Roger Federer is the Swiss tennis player whose record 20 Grand Slam singles titles have made him the dominant men’s player of his era and one of the greatest of all time.
 For a decade he has been one of a dominant “big three” in men’s tennis with fellow stars Rafael Nadal and Novak Djokovic.

 Roger Federer turned pro in 1998 after a stellar career in junior competition.
 He made a name for himself in 2001 by beating defending champion Pete Sampras in a match at Wimbledon before being knocked out himself in the quarterfinals.
-Federer won the men’s singles title at Wimbledon in 2003, and in 2004 he again won Wimbledon and added the Australian and U.S. Opens, with only a third-round loss in the French Open keeping him from the Grand Slam.
+Federer won his first major men’s singles title at Wimbledon in 2003, and in 2004 he again won Wimbledon and added the Australian and U.S. Opens, with only a third-round loss in the French Open keeping him from the Grand Slam.